CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 ## Example Python Script

-In the following python example, the `full_config_example()` method sets the system pre-login message, enables BGP globally, and a changes a few other configuration settings in a single bulk operation.
+In the following python example, the `full_config_example()` method sets the system pre-login message, enables BGP globally, and changes a few other configuration settings in a single bulk operation.
 The API end-point goes to the root node `/nvue_v1`.
-The `bridge_config_example()` method performs a targeted API request to `/nvue_v1/bridge/domain/{domain-id}` to set the `vlan-vni-offset` attribute.
+The `bridge_config_example()` method performs a targeted API request to `/nvue_v1/bridge/domain/<domain-id>` to set the `vlan-vni-offset` attribute.

 {{< expand "Example Python Script" >}}